 Vacation property management is a business that is centered around people, and it revolves around excitement, happiness, and family memories.
 However, you have to remember that at the end of the day, you’re still running a business and it should be run like one.

-Managing vacation properties successfully means that you must find the balance between making the most money and giving guests the vacation of their dreams at the same time.
+The success of vacation rental property management means that you find the balance between making the most money and giving guests the vacation of their dreams at the same time.
 Running a vacation rental property like a small business means that you’ll have to:

 - Evaluate any potential risks